Sea lion bites Alaska fisherman, tries to drag him into sea

 The newspaper said it could not immediately reach the injured man for comment Wednesday.

+Such attacks by sea lions are unusual, but not unheard of in recent years.
+In early 2018, a sea lion bit a woman in the knee as she swam in the San Francisco Bay.
+That followed at least two other attacks on swimmers in the San Francisco Bay in late 2017.
+In one of those, a sea lion bit a man’s groin area and in the other, a sea lion bit a man’s arm.

-A Sand Point fisherman attacked by a sea lion last fall suffered similar injuries, Anderson said.
+In Sand Point, a fisherman was attacked by a sea lion last fall, suffering similar injuries as the man in the Sunday attack, Anderson said.

-In another attack in January 2017, a fisherman was bitten on the calf while he worked on a boat.
+In another Sand Point attack in January 2017, a fisherman was bitten on the calf while he worked on a boat.
 He reported the animal tried to drag him into the water.

+Sand Point Harbor Master Richard Kochuten Sr. said he has no idea why sea lions have bitten people in his community.
+He said, however, that it’s far more common for sea lions to get on boats to grab a fish and then go back into the water without harming anyone.

 Sea lions live throughout waters around Alaska, preying on salmon and other fish.
 Steller sea lions are federally protected.